NaWaCC/nawacc.github.io/index.md

 ### Upcoming events

-* **September, 2019**: Giulia Sabbadini will present a paper co-authored with Léa Marchal and titled "Import competition, firms' growth and immigrant workers" at the ETSG Bern.
+* none for now !

 ### Past events

+* **September, 2019**: Giulia Sabbadini presented a paper co-authored with Léa Marchal and titled "Import competition, firms' growth and immigrant workers" at the ETSG 2019 in Bern.

 * **July 1-12, 2019**: Jérôme Héricourt and Clément Nedoncelle visited the Kiel Institute.